Factory Orders vs Dealer Stock Purchases

 Factory Ordering Benefit #1: Lower Costs

 If cost is important to your company, then factory ordering may be the way to go.
 Factory ordering allows you to circumvent the litany of fees, ancillary charges, and markup associated with a dealer purchase.
 Ordering directly from the factory also allows you to take advantage of fleet incentives that may not otherwise have been available if purchased through a dealer.
-Depending on the manufacturer, that could result in saving thousands of dollars per vehicle.
+Depending on the manufacturer, that could result in saving hundreds of dollars per vehicle.

 Factory Ordering Benefit #2: Standardization

 Another benefit of factory ordering is that you’re able to acquire the exact vehicle you want, every time.
 Because you’re ordering through the factory, you’re not at the mercy of what a dealer has available at the moment.
 With factory ordering, you choose the exact trim level, color, and equipment to be included, and the vehicle is then built to your specifications.
 This ensures that there is no unnecessary variation within your fleet.